cujojs/when/docs/api.md

 	// returns a promise for an array of the user's todos }

-// Get the recent todos for user 123 var filteredTodos = getRecentTodosForUser(123);
+// filteredTodos is a promise for the recent todos for user 123 var filteredTodos = getRecentTodosForUser(123);
 ```